School Sexual Abuse Lawyers

 Some common signs of school sexual abuse include:

 - Behavioral Changes: Sudden and unexplained changes in behavior, such as becoming withdrawn, anxious, or unusually secretive.
-On the other hand, some survivors may become more aggressive or display acting-out behaviors.
+On the other hand, some victims may become more aggressive or display acting-out behaviors.

 - Physical Symptoms: Unexplained injuries or physical complaints, such as stomachaches or headaches, particularly when there is no medical explanation for them.
 Bruises, cuts, or other injuries in the genital or anal area may also be signs of sexual abuse.